amanrai31/GoLang/README.md

 2. Runs on scaled, distributed systems.

 #### Characterstics of Go (Simplicity and speed)
-1. Simple and readable syntax of dynamic typed  langs(more hifh level lang) like python.
+1. Simple and readable syntax of dynamic typed  langs(more high level lang) like python.
 2. Speed,safty and efficiency like lower level/statically typed langs like c++/java.
 3. It is complied lang, compiles into single binary.
 (Take that binary and use across diff plateforms.)
 4. Consistent across diff OS.